 These are the distortions in the imaging that are not related to the subject of interest.
 Streaking and motion artifacts are much common in CBCT imaging as compared to conventional CT imaging.

-In the conclusion, it cannot be denied that CBCT is the future of dental imaging with some of its limitations to be kept in mind also.
+In the conclusion, it cannot be denied that CBCT is the future of Dental Imaging with some of its limitations to be kept in mind also.
 Decisively taking into account the economical fact and the exposure of the patient radiation, CBCT is superior for dental operators as well as also helpful for otolaryngologists.

 CBCT imaging is becoming the rage of the day for modern dentistry as the manufacturers are also keeping on updating the systems and the imaging quality of the same.
 Thus the imaging modality will be better day by day with the time.
-There is also a wide range of best CBCT machines imaging systems available to opt from the house of different manufacturers, thus one has options to go according to one’s need.
+There is also a wide range of best CBCT machine imaging systems available to opt from the house of different manufacturers, thus one has options to go according to one’s need.